msucloudfellowship/msucloudfellowship.github.io/docs/session_serverless/docker_tutorial_for_researchers.md

 ### Step 4.
 Connecting docker to your local files

 Containers are great because they are unchanging environments you can run repeatedly.
-They are not great becuase they are unchanging environments and anything you 'save' or change is lost when you shut down or delete the container.
+They are not great because they are unchanging environments and anything you 'save' or change is lost when you shut down or delete the container.
 Computing is not very valuable unless you can save your output.
 Docker containers are walled off from your computer unless you explicitly connect a folder from your disk to a folder location in the container.
-There are two ways to do this but we are using "volumes" ( see docker Volumne documentation for details.
+There are two ways to do this but we are using "volumes" (see docker Volumne documentation for details).

 The goal is to take a folder on your computer and tell Docker to make it look like it's a sub folder somewhere in the container.
 The folder on your computer is up to you, but the location in the docker image is very dependent on the structure and nature of the container.
 Some have strict requirments.